lockbox/lockbox.github.io/content/posts/styx-emulator-release.md

 This has been a long time in the making.
 Today we're announcing the public release of the [**Styx Emulator**](https://github.com/styx-emulator/styx-emulator)!

+## What is Styx?

-Styx is designed to be a foundational tool for building custom emulators with a focus on security research and building debug tooling for DSPs, CoProcessors, and weird SoCs.
-We hope you find it as useful as we do, and that it allows you to focus on target specifics rather than the underlying emulation mechanics.
+Styx is designed to be a foundational tool for building custom emulators with a focus on security research and debug tooling for DSPs, weird SoCs and embedded systems.
+We hope you find it as useful as we do for emulation tasks, and that it allows you to focus on target specifics rather than the underlying emulation mechanics.

+So far we've found Styx to be usable in our daily emulation workflows and be a large improvement for the status quo (a la QEMU/PANDA + UNICORN/QILING etc.) specifically when debugging embedded systems and other targets that fit in the "non linux usermode" category.

 Some features we're proud of:

 * Built-in bug finding tools (libAFL, memory error detection plugins)
 * Built-in gdbserver with monitor commands